dsourav155/Bank-Heist/README.md

 # Bank-Heist
 This is a Conditional based Go project.

-I have used conditionals in the Go programming language to make a Bank Heist project.
+I have used conditionals in the Go programming language to make this Bank Heist project.

 I would be happy to get your suggestions and advice.
 Check it out!